wp-plugins/wp-ultimate-csv-importer/Readme.txt

 3. How to define the multiple tags and categories?

-    In CSV, tags should be seperated by "," to import mutiple tags and categories should be seperated by "|" to import multiple categories.
+    In CSV, tags should be separated by "," to import multiple tags and categories should be separated by "|" to import multiple categories.

 Configuring our plugin is as simple as that.